Difference Between Springer and Cocker Spaniels

 When it comes down to it, springer spaniels and cocker spaniels are both very similar breeds of dog, originating from the same place, working throughout the 16 century, and having very similar health issues.

-So what is the difference between a springer spaniel and a cocker spaniel?
+So what is the Difference Between Springer and Cocker Spaniels?
 It would be in their appearance and size, how one has much curlier, thicker hair while the other has lighter wispy hair.

 Springer spaniels are lower maintenance in terms of hair care, while cocker spaniels have much calmer personalities, but both breeds are excellent choices as pets and will love you no matter what.